nikitavoloboev/data/focusing/rules.md

 ## Ideas
 - If the idea is not private.
 Share it in [Trello](https://trello.com/b/alB1ryRP).
 Add relevant description and links to describe the idea clearly.
 - Let the ideas evolve.
-Work on it and it might change into something else over time.
+Work on it and it might change into something far greater over time.

 ## Capitalising things
 - Capitalise everything where appropriate (Sentences / Headings / Alfred workflows / GitHub descriptions / GitHub issues and PRs / Comments in SnippetsLab / Main dashed points / Tweets / ..).